alisaifee/coredis/docs/source/compatibility.rst

 PUNSUBSCRIBE [X]
 ****************

-Stop listening for messages posted to channels matching the given patterns
+Stops listening to messages published to channels that match one or more patterns.

 - Documentation: `PUNSUBSCRIBE <https://redis.io/commands/punsubscribe>`_